Skip to content

 ----------

-Paths to LaTeX aux files.
+Paths to LaTeX aux file if any.

 path_cfg